yuriyzotov/AngularTest/README.md

 2. If the JWT token has expired, refresh it.

 3. Please cover every use case with tests.
 (Unit + E2E)

+#Results

+Powerd by VisualStudio 2015.
+Node.js is required for tests

+JS source code is in the src\AngularTest\wwwroot\js\modules\fdAuth.js Tests are in the src\AngularTest\Tests\fdAuth.test.js